Home / What is Flat Paint and How is it Different?

 How is Flat Paint Different from Matte?

-Many people mix up different paint finish types, specifically flat and matte paint.
-But they’re not the same thing.
-Nope.
+Many people mix up flat and matte paint, but they’re not the same thing.

 The main difference sits in the small amount of shine each one has.
 Flat paint has almost no shine at all (0-5% gloss), while matte paint has a tiny bit more (5-10% gloss).